surveyjs/survey-creator/docs/third-party-component-integration-react.md

 ## Render the Third-Party Component

 Implement a custom class that extends `SurveyQuestionElementBase` and renders the desired UI elements.
 Model properties are available through props.
-In the following example, the custom class uses the `type` property to render different color picker types from the [React Color](https://casesandberg.github.io/react-color/) library:
+In the following example, a custom class uses the `type` property to render different color picker types from the [React Color](https://casesandberg.github.io/react-color/) library:

 ```js
 import { SurveyQuestionElementBase } from "survey-react-ui";